Daveshvats/zero-v7/replit.md

 # Katsumi WhatsApp Bot

 ## Overview
 Katsumi is a modular WhatsApp bot built with Baileys library.
-It features a plugin system, multi-session support (CloneBot), and database abstraction (MongoDB/MySQL/Local JSON).
+It features a plugin system, multi-session support (CloneBot), and a hybrid database architecture (PostgreSQL + Redis).

 ## Recent Changes (December 27, 2025)
 - Added environment validation utility for startup checks